Up to 72 percent of employees say that they experience work anxiety. This certainly affects productivity and concentration while in the workplace.

 If you suffer from work anxiety though, you really need to ensure that you take a break and relax as much as possible.

-Just giving yourself enough time to recover can be enough to prevent your stress or anxiety from getting out of hand.
+Anyway, keep in mind that just giving yourself enough time to recover can be enough to prevent your stress or anxiety from getting out of hand.
+Otherwise, you may become a victim of extreme burnout!

 Keep Up with Physical Activity